McGuire Named Region's Top Women's Cross Country Coach

 Friday, Aug.
 31

-Mike McGuire prepares to enter his 24th season as head women's cross country coach at the University of Michigan in the fall of 2015.
+Mike McGuire is in his 24th season as head women's cross country coach at the University of Michigan.
 A nine-time Big Ten Coach of the Year honoree, McGuire has established himself among the nation's top distance coaches.

-Under McGuire's tutelage, Michigan's distance corps boasts five NCAA individual champions, 135 NCAA All-American honorees, including 23 cross country and 112 track and field award winners.
+Under McGuire's tutelage, Michigan's distance corps boasts five NCAA individual champions, 135 NCAA All-America honorees, including 23 cross country and 112 track and field award winners.
 He guided Katie McGregor to Michigan's first women's cross country NCAA individual title in 1998.
+McGregor is joined by Erin Finn (2013; '15) as the only two Wolverines in program history with multiple individual Big Ten titles, and only five athletes in conference history have accomplished the feat.
 On the track, McGuire has also coached four NCAA-champion distance medley relay squads, including the most recent in 2013.
 He also helped U-M student-athletes shatter 26 school records during his tenure, including indoor and outdoor individual and relay records.
-Most recently, freshman phenom Erin Finn set indoor and outdoor school records in the 5,000-meter run, as well as a new outdoor 10,000-meter run record.
+Most recently, Erin Finn set indoor and outdoor school records in the 5,000-meter run, as well as a new outdoor 10,000-meter run record.

-McGuire's Wolverine cross country teams earned five consecutive Big Ten championships in the early-mid 2000's (2002, '03, '04, '05, '06), finished as NCAA Great Lakes Regional champions in 2004, '05, '08, '11, '12 and '13, and once claimed four straight top-six showings at the NCAA Championships, including a third-place effort in 2006 -- the second-best finish in program history.
-McGuire boasts nine Big Ten Coach of the Year citations and has been named NCAA Regional Coach of the Year eight times.
+McGuire's Wolverine cross country teams earned five consecutive Big Ten championships in the early-mid 2000's (2002, '03, '04, '05, '06), finished as NCAA Great Lakes Regional champions in 2004, '05, '08, '11, '12, '13 and '15, and once claimed four straight top-six showings at the NCAA Championships, including a third-place effort in 2006 -- the second-best finish in program history.
+McGuire boasts nine Big Ten Coach of the Year citations and has been named NCAA Regional Coach of the Year nine times as well.